CopenhagenCityArchives/APACS/README.md

 # Services
 The system consists of several services:

 * A PHP-FPM server with Phalcon installed.
 This server executes the PHP code and exposes a JSON-based REST API.
+The service is based on the Phalcon base image
-* An nginx server used in front of the PHP-FPM server.
+* An nginx server used in front of the PHP-FPM server
 * A MySQL database having all metadata and data for collections and indexed informations
 * A SOLR database that exposes all indexed persons locally or through a proxy in the API service
 * An indexer that feeds data to SOLR running Python